-Control center is a starting panel of all terminal
+Get to know how to use and manage Control center that is a starting panel of all platform

 Launcher for panels